 Sunset Beach

-The afternoon, when we arrived at Sunset Beach, was a bit cloudy, and after a short drizzle, we got the chance to see a beautiful double rainbow.
+When we arrived at Sunset Beach, the afternoon was a bit cloudy, and after a short drizzle, we got the chance to see a beautiful double rainbow.
 But the most amazing part was yet to come.
-The sun going down into the ocean, and the dusk falling on the beach, covering everything in unreal colors, was one of the best experience we had.
-And definitely to me, there was the most breathtaking sunset.
+The sun going down into the ocean and the dusk falling on the beach, covering everything in unreal colors, was one of our best experiences.
+And, to me, there was the most breathtaking sunset.

 Tasting traditional Hawaiian dishes